ASFM-HLM-STEMLAB/NSP2017-FlightCom-Hardware/README.md

 ## PCB Manufacturing
 * You may order a PCB from our [OSHPARK PROJECT R1.0](https://www.oshpark.com/projects/XPm0Xe82)
-* You may order a PCB from our [OSHPARK PROJECT R2.1](https://www.adafruit.com/product/3686) -> Release 2.1 has a XBee radio for coms and GPS switches to software serial.
+* You may order a PCB from our [OSHPARK PROJECT R2.1](https://www.adafruit.com/product/3686)
+* NOTE: R2.1 includes XBee Radio.
+GPS IO changed to software serial.

-##### Designed and created at ASFM Monterrey Mexico, 2017 @ Humberto Lobo Morales STEM LAB
+##### Designed and created at ASFM Monterrey Mexico, 2017-2018 @ Humberto Lobo Morales STEM LAB